ncatlab/nlab-content/pages/5/4/8/5/5845/content.md

 =--
 +-- {: .proof}
 ###### Proof
-The monad $G F$ is left adjoint to the comonad $H G$, with the structure maps being [[mates]].
-Therefore, by a standard fact, the category of $G F$-algebras and the category of $H G$-coalgebras are isomorphic over their common base.
+The monad $G F$ is left adjoint to the comonad $G H$, with the structure maps being [[mates]].
+Therefore, by a standard fact, the category of $G F$-algebras and the category of $G H$-coalgebras are isomorphic over their common base.
 However, $F\dashv G$ is idempotent precisely when $G F$ is an [[idempotent monad]], hence precisely when the forgetful functor of the category of $G F$-algebras is fully faithful, and dually for $G\dashv H$.
 Since the categories of algebras are isomorphic respecting their forgetful functors, one forgetful functor is fully faithful if and only if the other is.
 =--